albre116/SocialMedia/README.md

 # SocialMedia
-Social Media Test Code
+Social Media Test Code for Twitter Hook.

-# docker run command
-docker run --rm -v ./notebooks:/usr/zeppelin/notebook -p 8080:8080 dylanmei/zeppelin
+Comes with a Zeppelin Notebook that needs to be built from a subdirectory.

+#build commands
+docker-compose build

+#run commands (in background)
+docker-compose up -d